pivotal/docs-tas-adapter/install.md

     CONDITIONS:              [{ReconcileSucceeded True  }]
     USEFUL-ERROR-MESSAGE:
     ```
-## <a id="configure-tbs"></a>Configuring Tanzu Build Service to work with the Application Service Adapter

-In order to stage applications, we need to create the following secret and service account in the `cf` namespace created by the Application Service Adapter install package, along with kpack resources that provide the Paketo cloud-native buildpacks and Ubuntu Bionic stack.

-1. Create the image registry secret for TBS:

-    > **Note**: This secret is used to push and pull images from the registry specified earlier in the `tas-adapter-values.yaml` file.

-    ```yaml
-    kubectl create secret docker-registry image-registry-credentials \
-      -n cf \
-      --docker-server=DOCKER-SERVER \
-      --docker-username=DOCKER-USERNAME \
-      --docker-password=DOCKER-PASSWORD
-    ```

-    where:

-    - `DOCKER-SERVER` is the hostname of the container registry to be used for app packages and droplets.
-    - `DOCKER-USERNAME` is the username of the account to be used to access the registry.
-    - `DOCKER-PASSWORD` is the password of the account to be used to access the registry.

 ## <a id="configure-dns"></a>Configuring DNS for the Application Service Adapter
 1. Determine the external IP address to be used for ingress to your cluster.
 This step varies depending on the IaaS used to provision your cluster.